Mayankk05/Tiny-Trail/README.md

-# 🗺️ Tiny-Trail
+# 🔗 Tiny-Trail

-A full-stack web application for exploring and sharing travel experiences with interactive trail mapping and community features.
+A modern, full-stack URL shortener web application built with React and Java.
+Create short, memorable links and track their performance with detailed analytics.

 ## 📋 Table of Contents
 - [Overview](#overview)